 Lightroom has most of its benefits in the organisation of images.
 Although it allows users to edit photos, professionals will likely benefit more from Photoshop’s extensive range.
 Adobe offers both tools as part of their Creative Cloud ‘Photography Basics’ plan for just under $10 per month.
 This price is cheaper than just buying Photoshop on its own.
 For this reason, professionals are likely to gain much more from investing in both tools and using them in conjunction.

-This article was written by Holger Pooten from London Institute of Photography.
+This article is by Holger Pooten from London Institute of Photography.
 Holger is a professional advertising photographer and founder of LIoP.
 LIoP offers professional photography courses for creatives of all skill levels and also run individual Photoshop and Lightroom courses.